History of antisemitism in the United States: Hate crimes and other antisemitic incidents

-October 2014 started with an antisemitic slur from a coffee shop owner in Bushwick who wrote on Facebook and Twitter that "greedy infiltrators" Jewish people came to buy a house near his business.
+In October 2014, a coffee shop owner in Bushwick wrote on Facebook and Twitter that "greedy infiltrators" Jewish people came to buy a house near his business.
 Later that month, two synagogues were desecrated in Akron, Ohio, and in Spokane, Washington.
 One of them was sprayed with swastika graffiti and the other one was damaged by vandalism.
 During the month there was also a physical attack, when the head of a Hebrew association was beaten outside Barclays Center after a Nets-Maccabi Tel Aviv basketball game.
 The attacker was a participant in a pro-Palestinian demonstration outside the hall.
-During another incident in October, fliers were handed out in the University of California in Santa Barbara that claimed "9/11 Was an Outside Job" with a large blue Star of David.
+During another incident in October, fliers were handed out in the University of California, Santa Barbara that claimed "9/11 Was an Outside Job" with a large blue Star of David.
 The fliers contained links to several websites that accusing Israel of the attack.
-A few days later an antisemitic graffiti was found on Jewish fraternity house in Emory University in Atlanta.
+A few days later, antisemitic graffiti was found on Jewish fraternity house in Emory University in Atlanta.

-During December 2014 a Jewish Israeli young man was stabbed in his neck while standing outside of the Chabad-Lubavitch building in New York City.
+During December 2014 an Israeli Jewish young man was stabbed in his neck while standing outside of the Chabad-Lubavitch building in New York City.
 Another antisemitic incident in New York occurred when a threatening photo was sent to a Hasidic Jewish lawmaker.
-The photo showed his head pasted on the body of a person beheaded by the Islamic State jihadist group.
+The photo showed his head pasted on the body of a person beheaded by ISIS.
 Besides those incidents, several antisemitic graffiti found across the country, and a couple of synagogues were vandalized in Chicago and in Ocala, Florida.

 January 2015 started with some antisemitic graffiti throughout the country, such as racist writing on a car and on an elevator's button.
-In February that year there were more incidents of antisemitic graffiti and harassment.
-In Sacramento, California, Israeli flags with a swastika instead of the Star of David were hung out of a house.
+In February, there were more incidents of antisemitic graffiti and harassment.
+In Sacramento, California, Israeli flags with a swastika were hung out of a house.
 An American flag with a swastika on it was also taped to the house's door.
 Earlier that month there were two incidents of antisemitic graffiti outside and inside the Jewish fraternity house at UC Davis.
 In Lakewood, NJ a Jewish-owned store was targeted with graffiti.
 That followed several other antisemitic messages found spray-painted and carved around town.

 An incident at UCLA on February 10, 2015, where a Jewish student was questioned by a student council regarding whether being active in a Jewish organization constituted a "conflict of interest", illustrated the existing confusion among some students on this point.